Dakuider/Eallfedem/Locations/ScarredLands.md

 ### Oldcrest

-A ruined settlement inhabited by a Wyvern.
+A ruined settlement inhabited by Wildlings.

 ### Kilkenny